-d) Rounding
+(e) Rounding

-All amounts in the financial statements have been rounded to the nearest thousand dollars (\$'000).
+All amounts in the financial statements have been rounded to the nearest thousand dollars (\$000).

-e) Taxation
+(f) Taxation

-The Board is not subject to income tax.
+The Board, as a wholly owned and controlled statutory authority of the Crown, is not subject to income tax.
 The Board is registered for Goods and Services Tax (GST) and GST is recoverable and payable to the Australian Taxation Office (ATO).